 Other components involved in an air distribution system - Ducts / splitters / bends / terminal devices

-Whether the ventilation system is an MEV or MVHR it will have a defined air flow path containg ductwork, duct bends and splitters, terminal devices, dampers and trickle vents and to extract stale air and deliver fresh air.
+Whether the ventilation system is an MEV or MVHR it will have a defined airflow path containing ductwork, duct bends and splitters, terminal devices, dampers, and trickle vents and to extract stale air and deliver fresh air.
 Each of these components will create a resistance to flow which will need to be overcome as well as resistance that is created inside the MEV or MVHR unit described above.
 These are collectively known as the external resistance of the system.

-Fig 5: Picture Coutesy of Midland Renewables - http://www.midlandrenewables.ie
+Fig 5: Picture Courtesy of Midland Renewables - http://www.midlandrenewables.ie

 Contamination control - Odour removal / Gas Neutralisation / Fine particulate filtration

-Active Carbon filters are used to absorb chemicals and odours from the air, neutralising harmful vapours and gasses.
-Carbon provides a large surface area in which to absorb the chemicals however they are usually densely packed which provides a high resistance to air passing through them
+Active Carbon filters are used to absorb chemicals and odours from the air, neutralising harmful vapours, and gasses.
+Carbon provides a large surface area in which to absorb the chemicals however they are usually densely packed which provides high resistance to air passing through them

 Fig 6: HEPA Bag & Panel Filters (http://www.camfil.co.uk/)

-Fine filtration can be used to arrest minute particulates such as asbestos, pharmecuitical products or silicate dust that may cause long term health damage if breathed in.
+Fine filtration can be used to arrest minute particulates such as asbestos, pharmaceutical products, or silicate dust that may cause long term health damage if breathed in.